hualouliang/hualouliang.github.io/_pages/software.md

 [BSMART: A Matlab/C Toolbox for Analyzing Brain Circuits](http://www.brain-smart.org/)

-For more software packages, visit my [GitHub](https://github.com/hualouliang)
+For more software packages developed in the lab, visit our [GitHub](https://github.com/hualouliang)